uapasha/slamdata-docs/docs/administration-guide.md

 ![SlamData Logo](/images/white-logo.png)

-# Administration Guide
+# Administration Guide - Community Edition

 This Administration Guide can assist with installing and configuring SlamData.
-For information on how to use SlamData from a user perspective see the SlamData User Guide.
+For information on how to use SlamData from a user perspective see the [SlamData User Guide](users-guide.md)

 ---